koka-lang/madoko/support/madoko-local/readme.md

 However, in the `Open` dialog you can now also open files from your local disk and edit them as usual.

+** Note.** With Internet Explorer, you will be unable to log into remote services (like Onedrive) under the localhost.
+If you use another browser or just access the local disk this is no problem of course.
+Otherwise, you must add `https://www.madoko.net` to both the trusted websites (under the _security_ tab), and to the websites that can always add cookies (under the _privacy_ tab).

 # Command line options

 Usage: